melissaveraherbst/the-best-of-baseball-awards/README.md

 **Project Structure**

 - `instructions/`: This directory contains the starter files for this project provided by Codecademy
-- `queries`: Here, you will find the SQL files containing the query solutions for the award show analysis
+- `queries/`: Here, you will find the SQL files containing the query solutions for the award show analysis

 **Query Categories**